azizazlan/managing-server/vite-setup-cmds.md

 npm install eslint-config-airbnb-typescript --save-dev
 ```

-In the `eslintrc.cjs`, edit as the followings:
+In the `.eslintrc.cjs`, edit as the followings:

 ```diff
     "extends": [